routerify/routerify/README.md

 # Routerify

-A lightweight router implementation with middleware support for rust HTTP library hyper.
+A lightweight router implementation with middleware support for the rust HTTP library [hyper](https://hyper.rs/).

 ## Usage